What’s on in Sydney in July 2023

 Sydney’s Biggest Pre-Loved Book Fair

 This event really should come with a warning for any Bibliomaniacs who may be reading.
 This is Sydney’s biggest second-hand book fair.
 On display, you will find over 110,000 pre-loved books and other reading materials on sale at irresistible prices.
-The quality is excellent and the books are well sorted to save you rummaging through topics of no interest.
-I challenge you to leave with less than 5 books in your bag.
-My last visit resulted in two boxes!
+The quality is excellent and the books are well sorted to save you from rummaging through topics of no interest.

 Where: Knox Grammar School Weeks Senior Academy Pacific Highway, Wahroonga

-Round She Goes Preloved Fashion Market – Winter 2023
+Round She Goes Preloved Fashion Market – Winter 2024

 A curated event for women’s preloved and vintage fashion.